 First Things First

 Does the watch industry operate along the lines of “you get what you pay for”?
 Not always.
-Price does not always directly correlate with quality, and above a certain price point, you’re no longer paying for superior quality, but the brand name and the status that comes with it.
+Price does not always directly correlate with quality.
+Above a certain price point, you’re no longer paying for superior quality.
+Instead, you’re paying for the brand name and the status that comes with it.
 For example, is a $500 watch going to be five times better than a $100 watch?
 Definitely.
 Is a $5000 watch going to be ten times better than a $500 watch?
 Probably not.
 So how then do we determine quality?

-First, lower quality watches are mass produced, with fewer parts.
+First, companies that make lower quality watches use mass production and fewer parts.
 With that in mind, you can assume that a $10-$50 watch is probably priced that low because of how cheap it was to make.
 In that instance, you can know that you’re getting what you pay for, simply because it makes sense mathematically.
 Generally, what is inside the watch is more important than the outer aesthetic in terms of quality, because the inner workings are what makes a watch function well.
-However, you are not always going to be able to see the inner workings, so we’ll talk a bit about how to tell if a watch is high-quality simply by looking at the outward appearance.
+However, you are not always going to be able to see the inner workings.
+So we’ll talk a bit about how to identify a well-made watch simply by looking at the outward appearance.

-Cheaper watches are going to have sharper edges.
-Even on hard angles, there should be a slight curve to a watch for comfort, and you will see those slightly rounded edges on higher quality watches.
-You’re also going to see simpler case shapes and fewer details on the watch face in a lower quality watch.
-The surfaces will be less polished, and are less likely to be bead blasted or brushed for a smooth finish.
-Higher quality watches will be identified as having hand-finishing: the beveling, engraving, and enameling are all done by hand.
+Sharp edges are an easy way to identify a cheaper watch.
+Even on hard angles, there should be a slight curve to a watch for comfort.
+You will tend to see slightly rounded edges on higher quality watches.
+You will see simpler case shapes and fewer details on the watch face in a lower quality watch.
+The surfaces are less polished and are less likely to be bead blasted or brushed for a smooth finish.
+Higher quality watches typically have hand-finishing: the beveling, engraving, and enameling are all done by hand.

 Cheaper watches will have flatter dials, which end up looking more two-dimensional in appearance.
-You’re also less likely to see hobnailed bezels or stylized numerals in a cheaper watch, as those kinds of details are more expensive and time-consuming to produce.
+You’re also less likely to see hobnailed bezels or stylized numerals in a cheaper watch.
+Those kinds of details are more expensive and time-consuming to produce.

-Quartz movements are typically found in cheaper watches, as they are more affordable to manufacture.
-In a Quartz movement, a Quartz crystal is powered by electricity to create small vibrations at a very specific frequency.
-Those vibrations are then measured to determine how much time has elapsed.
-While they are cheaper to make, they are highly accurate and durable – in some cases, they are even more accurate than a mechanical movement.
+Quartz movements are typical of cheaper watches, as they are more affordable to manufacture.
+In a Quartz movement, electricity powers the Quartz crystal, which then create small vibrations at a very specific frequency.
+The watch determines how much time has elapsed by measuring those vibrations.
+While they are cheaper to make, they are highly accurate and durable.
+In some cases, they are even more accurate than a mechanical movement.

-As we mentioned above, a higher price doesn’t always mean a superior product, past a certain point, but we’ve given you the tools you need to identify a high-quality timepiece for the next time you go accessory shopping.
+As we mentioned above, a higher price doesn’t always mean a superior product once you pass a certain point.
+We’ve given you the tools you need to identify a high-quality timepiece for the next time you go accessory shopping.
 Use these tools to make an informed decision, as a watch is an investment – one you’ll want to make with as much knowledge as possible.